Dyuuz/DataDockPy/README.md

 Code Optimization:
 Efficient data handling using file operations.
-Clear separation of concerns with class functions for each feature.
+Clear separation of concerns with class functions for each specifications.
 Minimal resource usage with effective error management.